lakmjaya/Film-Store/README.md

 ### Destroy Route  (URL: /films/:id)
 Clicking the Delete button will remove the film DVD from both the film display list and the database.
 The user will then be redirected to the index page.

+## The Challenge

+The biggest challenge of my project  was the "Update Route" syntax.

 ## Technologies Used
 - JavaScript
 - CSS